aditiohri/twemoji-tic-tac-toe/README.md

 👈 = in process

 TO DO
-- The token I choose will be different from the one my opponent chooses 👈
-* start button does not appear on screen until two different tokens chosen
-* user sees an error message if they choose the same token
+- I can see the winning / tied outcome of the game 👈
+ + set up win logic
+ + show win / tie message as an overlay over the gameboard div
+ + user can dismiss message
+ + user cannot keep playing if any empty cells, they must click restart to play

 AAUser,